Bag of Attributes for Video Event Retrieval: Conclusions

 The main properties of the BoA representation are: each vector dimension corresponds to one semantic concept, compactness, flexibility regarding the learned classifier, and ability to encode multiple semantic concepts in a single vector.

-In our implementation of the BoA model, we considered the semantic feature space created by a pre-trained deep convolutional neural network (OverFeat) trained on 1000 object categories of ImageNet.
-OveFeat was then used to classify each video frame and then max pooling was used to summarize the high-level frame vectors into the video bag of attributes.
-Our experiments considered the EVVE dataset for video event retrieval and the results showed that BoA outperformed the baselines with statistical significance.
-We believe that the ability to encode multiple concepts in the BoA representation could help discriminating between events.
+To validate the BoA model for video event retrieval, we conducted experiments on the EVVE dataset.
+Our implementation of BoA considered the semantic feature space created by state-of-the-art CNNs pre-trained on 1000 object categories of ImageNet.
+Such CNNs were used to classify video frames.
+We evaluate the impact of different coding strategies used to encode the probability distribution from the softmax layer as high-level frame vectors.
+Also, different pooling strategies were tested for summarizing the frame vectors in a final video vector (i.e., the bag of attributes).
+The results demonstrated that BoA performs similar to or better than the baselines, but using a much more compact representation.
+We believe that the ability to encode multiple concepts in the BoA representation could improve discriminating between events.

-As future work, we would like to evaluate other semantic spaces created by classifiers based on deep convolutional neural networks (e.g., AlexNet and GoogLeNet).
-We also would like to evaluate classifiers trained non-object categories, like scenes, for instance.
+As future work, we plan to evaluate other semantic spaces created by classifiers based on CNNs (e.g., Xception~\cite{CVPR_2017_Chollet} and ResNeXt~\cite{CVPR_2017_Xie}).
+In addition, we intend to evaluate different strategies for including temporal information in the representation space (e.g., using recurrent neural networks).
+We also consider to evaluate classifiers trained on non-object categories, like scenes, for instance.
 The evaluation of the BoA model in other applications besides event retrieval is also a possible future work.